-Veganism’s a growing topic of interest so we went ahead and put together 15 surprising vegan facts you need to know.
+Veganism’s a growing topic of interest so we went ahead and put together 15 surprising vegan myths and facts you need to know.

 However, vegans are ordinary people who decided to use their purchasing power to declare their beliefs about animal killing, abuse, and exploitation.